 Gene-22.
 Re-Programing Chromatin with a Bifunctional LSD1/HDAC Inhibitor Induces Therapeutic Differentiation in DIPG

 Diffuse intrinsic high grade glioma (DIPG) is an almost universally fatal tumor of childhood characterized by epigenetic dysregulation driven by somatic H3.3/H3.1 K27M mutations observed in >80% of tumors.
-We conducted a chromatin-focused CRISPR screen and identified a novel strategy to inhibi
+We conducted a chromatin-focused CRISPR screen and identified a novel strategy to inhibit the

 Jamie Anastas, Mariella Filbin, Mirhee Kim, Jay Kalin, Barry Zee, Andres Blanco, Jayanta Das, Todd Golub, Philip Cole, Yang Shi